Mikroways/ansible_role_m7s_k8s_helm/README.md

 * When state is not specified, it is assumed to be present
 * When state is absent, chart will be uninstalled but namespace will not be deleted
 * When config_values are modified, helm chart will not be updated.
-Do it manual or uninstall and then install to apply changes.
+  * To upgrade a chart the **upgrade: true** option must be set

 ## Dependencies

 It only depends on `andrewrothstein.kubernetes-helm`